The Most Affordable Home in New Jersey is a Steal at $5,000 – Take a Tour - NewsBreak

 The Most Affordable Home in New Jersey is a Steal at $5,000 – Take a Tour

 Four bedrooms and two full bathrooms for only $5,000.
 This is officially New Jersey's "most affordable home."
-Welcome to...1057thehawk.com
+Welcome to...wobm.com

 Four bedrooms and two full bathrooms for only $5,000.
 This is officially New Jersey's "most affordable home."
-Welcome to...1057thehawk.com
+Welcome to...wobm.com